Data Integrity - Formatting Your Data for Reflektive

 - Hire Date (please put this in mm/dd/yyyy format)

 - Other Additional Fields (see below point)

 - If you want to import the additional non-required demographic fields such as department, location, start date, or whatever else, that’s fine.
 If you want to import even more information, you can create additional headers, but know that this information will NOT be displayed in Reflektive.
 However, in data exports from Reflektive, you will see that this information is retained.
 Keep in mind though, that our cap is at 14 total demographic fields (we provide and recommend staying at 10), to try to prioritize which ones are the most important to your organization to capture.

 - If your company meets our initial requirements, we then try to set up a recurring sync so that our systems are able to stay up to date and that all your employee information is good to go.
 Your organization HAS to send us the full file each time (meaning, it contains ALL ACTIVE EMPLOYEES).
 New employees are added, and terminated users are omitted from your data sheet.
 Additionally, relational changes (eg: employees are promoted or have changed teams, and thus have new managers) must be accounted for in the manager's column.

-Below is a screenshot of the template with dummy data for you to view.
-Remember, all headers (everything in Row 1) must match.
+Below is a screenshot of a template with dummy data for you to view.
+Remember, all headers (everything in Row 1) must match the template exactly.